Information for Bicyclists

 Dane County Bicycle Wayfinding Manual

-Dane County Parks in partnership with the Madison Area Transportation Planning Board contracted with Toole Design Group to develop a county wide Bicycle Wayfinding Manual.
+In 2015-16, Dane County Parks in partnership with the Madison Area Transportation Planning Board contracted with Toole Design Group to develop a county wide Bicycle Wayfinding Manual.
 The manual provides guidelines for communities to use for designing and implementing a uniform wayfinding and information sign system for the bicycle network throughout Dane County.
-The project also included the development of implementation bicycle wayfinding plans for seven bicycling corridors.
+The project also included the development of six bicycle wayfinding plans for:

 Lower Yahara River Trail